open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/Get-Started-Guide.md

 Management Framework backend, deployed on-prem or in the cloud to support scale out and management of larger infrastructures.
-The Standalone Edge Node enables you to quickly get an edge node up and running without deploying backend services, ready to deploy Kubernetes applicationsthrough `kubectl`, `helm`, or Kubernetes web dashboard.
+The Standalone Edge Node enables you to quickly get an edge node up and running without deploying backend services, ready to deploy Kubernetes applications through `kubectl`, `helm`, or Kubernetes web dashboard.

->**Note**: The standalone edge node does not currently support the real-time version.
+> **Note**: The standalone edge node does not currently support the real-time version.

 ## Standalone Node Provisioning